-Deborah is the author of 30 books for children and teens, many of them nonfiction, including Charles and Emma: The Darwins’ Leap of Faith, a National Book Award Finalist, Printz Honor, an L.A.
+Deborah Heiligman is the author of 30 books for children and teens, many of them nonfiction, including Charles and Emma: The Darwins’ Leap of Faith, a National Book Award Finalist, Printz Honor, an L.A.
 Times Book Prize Young Adult Literature finalist and the first YALSA Excellence in Nonfiction Award winner.
-Her most recent picture book, The Boy Who Loved Math: The Improbable Life of Paul Erdos, won the 2014 Cook Prize for best STEM book.
+Her picture book, The Boy Who Loved Math: The Improbable Life of Paul Erdos, won the 2014 Cook Prize for best STEM book.
 It was also an Orbis Pictus honor, a NY Times Notable, a New York Public Library top 100 Books for Reading and Sharing, and an Anne Izard storytelling award winner.
 Her first YA novel, Intentions, won the Sidney Taylor Award from Association of Jewish Librarians.

-Her latest book, Vincent and Theo: The Van Gogh Brothers, was released in April 2017 by Henry Holt to critical acclaim, including six starred reviews in publications from Booklist to School Library Journal.
+Deborah Heiligman’s latest book, Vincent and Theo: The Van Gogh Brothers, was released in April 2017 by Henry Holt to critical acclaim, including six starred reviews in publications from Booklist to School Library Journal.
 In June 2017, Vincent and Theo won the the Boston Globe-Horn Book Award for Nonfiction.
 It also won a SCWBI Golden Kite Award, a Cybils Senior High Nonfiction Award, and the 2018 Printz and YALSA Awards for excellence in literature for young adults in the ALA Midwinter Awards.

 Author Photo Credit: Matt PeytonDownload Bio